malstrom72/microtonic-scripts-sdk/README.md

         ... view definitions
     }

-In Cushy, it's often possible to write mathematical expressions where numeric constants are expected.
+In Cushy, it's often possible to write mathematical expressions where numerical constants are expected.
 In these places, `$` may be used to insert the default value for the field.
 E.g., `updateRate: $*2` would set `updateRate` to twice the default.
 For rectangles such as view bounds you can also use the following variables: `t`, `l`, `w`, `h`, `r`, `b` for _top_, _left_, _width_, _height_, _right_ and _bottom_ of the default rectangle.
 E.g.